Axway/amplify-fusion-labs/hello-world/README.md

 ## Lab 3

-* Remove the Scheduler trigger and replace with HTTP/S Server Server trigger
+* Remove the Scheduler trigger and replace with HTTP/S Server trigger
 * Click add on Connection
   * Provide a name (HTTPS Server)
   * Select HTTPS